mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

-Once the Fit button has been clicked, wait until the Fitting process has completed and upon completion you should be able to view on the Fitting tab the focused workspace plotted in the background in black, whereas the expected peaks plotted in various colours over lapping the focused workspace peaks.
+Once the Fit button has been clicked, wait until the Fitting process has completed and upon completion you should be able to view on the Fitting tab plots the focused workspace in the background in black, whereas the expected peaks plotted in various colours over lapping the focused workspace peaks.